julik/sylens_matchbox/README.markdown

 ## Dealing with overscan when removing distortion

 When you are undistorting images it sometimes produces oversize images.
-By default the overflow pixels will be simply cropped away, however if you expand the **Output Size** of your shader, you will see that the output will still be centered in your canvas.
+By default the overflow pixels will be simply cropped away, however if you expand the **Canvas Resolution** of your shader, you will see that the output will still be centered in your canvas.
 So, to recover the overflow pixels, expand your output until all the pixels are covered.